Discover the hidden treasures of this coastal Egyptian gem.

 Main Port Said Beach

-Located near the city center, this wide sandy beach is one of the most popular places to relax along the coast.
-Visitors can swim, walk along the shoreline, or simply sit and watch massive cargo ships pass in the distance.
-Meanwhile, several cafes and local restaurants are located nearby.
+Located near the city center, this wide sandy beach is one of the most popular places along the coast.
+Visitors can swim, walk along the shore, or simply relax by the water while cargo ships pass in the distance.
+Several cafes and restaurants also sit nearby.

 Gamil Beach

-A short drive from downtown, Gamil Beach offers a quieter atmosphere away from the busier waterfront areas.
-At the same time, the calm waves and open stretches of sand make it a great place for a slower afternoon by the sea.
+A short drive from downtown, Gamil Beach offers a quieter setting away from the busier waterfront.
+Meanwhile, the calmer waves and open sand make it a nice place for a slower afternoon by the sea.

 Bubble Beach

-Known for its warm shallow water and family-friendly atmosphere, Bubble Beach is popular with both locals and visitors during the warmer months.
-Along with swimming, some areas also offer kayaking and small water sports.
-As a result, it remains one of the better spots for families.
+Known for its shallow water and relaxed atmosphere, Bubble Beach is popular with both locals and visitors during warmer months.
+Visitors can swim, kayak, or enjoy small water activities while spending time near the shore.

 Port Fouad Beaches

-Across the canal, Port Fouad offers a more peaceful coastal setting with quieter beaches and fewer crowds.
-In addition, the area is known for its scenic waterfront roads, older villas, and views near the famous salt flats.
+Across the canal, the beaches near Port Fouad offer a quieter coastal setting with fewer crowds.
+The area is also known for its waterfront roads, older villas, and nearby salt flats.

 Best Beach Hotels & Beach Clubs